-One of the statements of the Agile Manifesto is “Responding to change over following a plan”, so whenever you are applying some kind of agile methodologies to your projects, we are assuming that changes will happen and this is not the end of the world, but rather a premise of the project.
-For that reason, if you focused your team on the detailing of items that will not be attacked on the next three sprints, by the time that this item will be selected as the commitment of a sprint, it might be out of date, and or even obsolete.
-Please, note that this situation will probably still occur using the Backlog Iceberg technique, but we can mitigate the risk of wasting time due to defining things too early if we use this technique.
+One of the statements of the Agile Manifesto is “Responding to change over following a plan”.
+So, whenever you are applying some kind of agile methodologies to your projects, we are assuming that changes will happen.
+This is not the end of the world, but rather a premise of the project.
+For that reason, you should not let your team focus on the detailing of items that will not be attacked on the next three sprints.
+By the time these items will be selected as the commitment of a sprint, the details might be out of date, and or even obsolete.
+This situation may still occur using the Backlog Iceberg technique.
+However, we can mitigate the risk of wasting time due to defining things too early if we use this technique.

 How do I know if an item is ready to be attacked?

-This can vary according to the company, team or even the project, but one good concept that the Agile world uses to solve this problem is to state the “Definition of Ready”.
+This can vary according to the company, team or even the project.
+One good concept that the Agile world uses to solve this problem is to state the “Definition of Ready”.

 This consists of defining some acceptance criteria that a backlog item must meet to be considered ready to be attacked in one iteration.
 Once the team reach a consensus that a specific item is ready, they can move forward to the next item of the product Backlog Iceberg that has not been detailed yet.

 Who should be involved in the detailing of the product backlog?